 The PCI DSS council recently released some research that reveals that more than 80 percent of retail data breaches happen to businesses who least can afford them – the small businesses with their thinner profit margins.

-The council has also found the costs of security breaches are quite high, and often staggering for the smaller companies that can least afford them.
+The council has also found the costs of security breaches are quite high.
 Breached businesses must pay for a forensic audit, plus the cost of any fines if the audit reveals any PSS violations, in addition to replacing customer credit cards whose data may have been stolen.
 The median costs for all of this often ranges from $20,000 to $50,000 for small businesses.
-That amount often proves too much for small companies and can lead to business closures.
+This amount often proves too much for small companies and can lead to business closures.

-Add to these facts that in the last seven years, close to $9 billion has been lost due to credit card fraud.
+Add to these facts that in the last seven years, businesses lost close to $9 billion due to fraud.
 It’s little wonder that a single data breach can cost a retail merchant – especially a smaller one – their business.

 Security Beyond EMV